code-not-found/code-not-found.github.io/_posts/easymock/2014-11-12-easymock-unit-testing-facescontext-powermock-junit.md

 * PowerMock 1.7
 * Maven 3.5

 The code sample is built and run using Maven.
-Specified below is the Maven POM file which contains the needed dependencies for JUnit, EasyMock and PowerMock.
+Specified below is the Maven POM file which contains the needed dependencies for JUnit, EasyMock, and PowerMock.

 In addition, the PowerMock support module for JUnit `powermock-module-junit4` and the PowerMock API for EasyMock `powermock-api-easymock` dependencies need to be added as specified below.